-Remark 15.
-As noted in Remark 3, Gödel's incompleteness theorems and Turing's proof of the unsolvability of the halting problem are infinitary results by the NAFL yardstick.
+Remark 19.
+As noted in Remark 5, Gödel's incompleteness theorems and Turing's proof of the unsolvability of the halting problem are infinitary results by the NAFL yardstick.
 Indeed, the unsolvability of the halting problem implies that there must exist a program P for which it is true, but unprovable, that P does not halt.
 In the NAFL version of finitism, the assertion that P does not halt is meaningful if and only if there exists a proof that P does not halt.
-If such a proof does not exist, then the claim that P does not halt implies that P passes through infinitely many states sequentially, which in turn implies that all the natural numbers in $\mathbb N$ can be counted, one at a time.
+If such a proof does not exist, then the claim that P does not halt implies that P passes through infinitely many states sequentially, which in turn implies that all the natural numbers in N can be counted, one at a time.
 This tacit assumption of classical computability theory enables Turing's proof, which is rejected in NAFL as infinitary.

-3.2.3 The t-syntax of NFOL theories with an infinite universe
+3.2.4 The t-syntax of NFOL theories with an infinite universe

-All the theorems in the sort for n-tuples and infinite classes of n-tuples carry over from the p-syntax to the t-syntax of NFOL theories with an infinite universe.
+All the theorems in the sort for n-tuples, including those pertaining to infinite classes of n-tuples, carry over from the p-syntax to the t-syntax of NFOL theories with an infinite universe.
 In what follows, "t-syntax" is an abbreviation for the main sort of the t-syntax.
 The building blocks of the t-syntax of NFOL theories are basic sentences, defined as follows:

-$$Q_1 x_1 Q_2 x_2 \dots Q_n x_n L. \tag{10}$$
+$$Q_1 x_1 Q_2 x_2 \dots Q_n x_n L. \tag{12}$$

-Here each Q_j is a quantifier, i.e., either \forall or \exists , and L is a literal (an atomic formula of FOL or its negation) possibly containing either none or all of the free variables (x_1, x_2, \ldots, x_n) .
+Here each Q_j is a quantifier, i.e., either \forall or \exists , and L is a literal (an atomic formula of FOL or its negation), containing either no free variables or all of and only the free variables (x_1, x_2, \ldots, x_n) .
 See Sec.
 3.2.1 for the definition of atomic formulas.
-In particular, note that if L does not contain any free variables (for example, if all the free variables of a literal are substituted with closed terms) then the quantifiers Q_1, \ldots, Q_n may be removed from (10).
+If L does not contain any free variables (for example, if all the free variables of a literal are substituted with closed terms) then the quantifiers Q_1, \ldots, Q_n may be removed from (12).

-Observe that the negation of a basic sentence in (10) is also a basic sentence; the negation symbol can be moved inwards to the literal when $\forall x_j$ and $\exists x_j$ are replaced by $\neg \exists x_j \neg$ and $\neg \forall x_j \neg$ respectively and double negations are eliminated.
-The well-formed formulas of the t-syntax of NFOL theories are sentences built up inductively from (10) using propositional logic, as follows.
+Observe that the negation of a basic sentence in (12) is also a basic sentence; the negation symbol can be moved inwards to the literal when $\forall x_j$ and $\exists x_j$ are replaced by $\neg \exists x_j \neg$ and $\neg \forall x_j \neg$ respectively and double negations are eliminated.
+The well-formed formulas of the t-syntax of NFOL theories are sentences built up inductively from (12) using propositional logic, as follows.